Price Up, Open Interest Down: Short Covering or Profit Taking?

 But markets reset.
 The same instrument, the same dynamics.
 By 02:19 UTC on April 2, OI was 100.46M.
 The fuel pool had refilled above the previous starting point.
 The 112M OI that triggered the second squeeze on Day 1 was the session high, already higher than Day 1’s opening level.

-The 60m NTI at the April 2 open: +6.49.
+The 60m Net Taker Imbalance at the April 2 open: +6.49.
 Hourly buyers were already dominant.

 04:27–05:07 UTC: The absorption setup